bonitasoft/bonita-doc/md/database-configuration.md

 ##### XA Transactions

 To support XA transactions, starting from MySQL 8.0, special XA rights must be granted to the database user.
-For example, if the users for the engine and BDM databases are `bonita` and `business_data` respectively, you should run the following command:
+For example, if the users for the Bonita BPM and BDM databases are `bonita` and `business_data` respectively, you should run the following command:

 ```sql
 GRANT XA_RECOVER_ADMIN ON *.* to bonita, business_data;